PritiShaw/highlight-pmc-chrome-extension/README.md

 ## Highlight PMC Chrome Extension

+*Features* :
-*Features* : Highlights the extracted sentence in the article page in the library.
+- Highlights the extracted sentence in the article page in the library.
+- The extension will work when user visits [reach.nrnb-docker.ucsd.edu](reach.nrnb-docker.ucsd.edu)

 ### Installation steps